Feature Articles: Food, Fitness and Health

 - Those who have issues with iron deficiency.
 Drinking coffee with meals that contain nonheme iron (non-animal sources of iron) can inhibit absorption of the iron.
 However, vitamin C can help offset that effect, or you can drink coffee between meals rather than during meals.

-A plain cup of brewed coffee only has between 2 and 5 calories.
-But adding extras to our coffee can add extra fat and calories.
+A plain cup of brewed coffee only has between 2-5 calories, but adding extras to our coffee can add extra fat and calories.
 Here are some common coffee drinks and the amount of calories and/or fat in each:

-- Iced coffee (without syrup or with sugar-free syrup) – 16 ounce has 90 to 140 calories and may have anywhere from 0 to 5 grams of fat, depending on how it is made
+- Iced coffee (without syrup or with sugar-free syrup) – 16 ounce has 90-140 calories and may have anywhere from 0-5 grams of fat, depending on how it is made

-- Sugar-free vanilla latte (with nonfat milk) – 16 ounce has between 90 and 150 calories and no fat (this option has quite a bit less fat and calories than the regular vanilla latte)
+- Sugar-free vanilla latte (with nonfat milk) – 16 ounce has between 90-150 calories and no fat (this option has quite a bit less fat and calories than the regular vanilla latte)